 - 3. Compare the RAID drive labeling on the K2 Media Client chassis and the disk numbering displayed in Storage Utility to identify drive locations.
-To understand RAID drive numbering, refer to "RAID drive numbering" on page 45.
+To understand RAID drive numbering, refer to "RAID drive numbering" on page 41.
 Then position yourself so you can see the RAID drive LEDs, which are in the rear of the drive bay. - 4.
 Identify the disks in a LUN or identify a single disk, as follows: - a.
 In the Storage Utility tree view, right-click a LUN or right-click a single disk, then select Identify LUN or Identify Disk in the context menu.
 A message box opens with a message that informs you that a disk or disks are blinking.

 b.
 The LEDs on the internal storage disk or disks display a flashing pattern alternating yellow/green once a second.
+This flashing pattern can stop automatically after a specific time interval, such as ten seconds.
 Verify the location of the disk or disks.